traefik/traefik/docs/content/middlewares/circuitbreaker.md

 !!!
 Note

-    You must provide a float number (with the leading .0) for the quantile value
+    You must provide a float number (with the trailing .0) for the quantile value

 #### Using multiple metrics